santoshk17/ai/_posts/2018-11-6-welcome-to-jekyll.markdown

 ## Model ##
  RESNET 34 model is used for this task with the help of  [FastAi](https://docs.fast.ai/) deep learning library.
+The fastai library simplifies training fast and accurate neural nets using modern best practices.
+It's based on research in to deep learning best practices undertaken at fast.ai, including "out of the box" support for vision, text, tabular, and collab (collaborative filtering) models.
 ## Training Data ##

 The following websites are the source of my training data: